 Related Posts

-Review an Instruction: LTGR (IBM Assembler)Review an Instruction: LTGR (IBM Assembler)
+Review an Instruction: MS (IBM Assembler)Review an Instruction: MS (IBM Assembler)